Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Testing the limits of factorization

 \section{Testing the limits of factorization}

+The model's hadronic tensor can be factorized according to Eqs.~\eqref{eq:factorized_Wmunu_LT}-\eqref{eq:Jacobian}.
+It is then possible to compute the factorized transverse structure function $F^\CF_T$ by contracting the tensor with the transverse projector $P_T$ of Eq.~\eqref{eq:helicityprojectorsII}.
+One finds:

+which at LO coincides with the quark PDF evaluated at a suitable $\bar x$ variable, that replaces $x_B$ as scaling variable away from the Bjorken limit.
+In the numerical analysis to follow, the $\bar x$ scaling variable chosen as summarized in Table~\ref{tab:xapprox}.
+Working analogously with the longitudinal projector $P_L$ of Eq.~\eqref{eq:helicityprojectorsII}, the longitudinal structure function vanishes at LO, $F_L^\CF = 0$ and will not be further considered.

-The calculation of the transverse $F_T^\DIS$ structure function \eqref{eq:FT_approx} requires knowledge of the quark PDF $q(x)$.
-In QCD, this is a non-perturbative quantity and needs to be extracted from the data.
-However, in the model one can also explicitly calculate $q(x)$ (see also Refs~\cite{Bacchetta:2008af,Gamberg:2014zwa}).
+At variance with QCD, where $q(x)$ is a non-perturbative quantity and needs to be extracted from the data or from lattice QCD measurements, the model's quark PDF can be analytically calculated, see for example Refs~\cite{Bacchetta:2008af,Gamberg:2014zwa}.
 From the definition \eqref{eq:phi_int_minus_II}, we find